-Stem cells aid muscle repair and strengthening after resistance exerciseJuly 21st, 2014 in Medical research /
+Stem cells aid muscle repair and strengthening after resistance exerciseJuly 21, 2014 in Medicine & Health / Medical research

 A new study in mice reveals that mesenchymal (mezz-EN-chem-uhl) stem cells (MSCs) help rejuvenate skeletal muscle after resistance exercise.